Stropitor/wincountdown-cli/README.md

 - Maximum time: 99:59:59 (or 99:99:99 in metric mode)
 - The timer automatically shows only relevant units (seconds, MM:SS, or HH:MM:SS)
+- Start time and end time are displayed at the bottom of the timer
 - Beep alert plays when countdown finishes (customizable)
 - Loop mode plays only one beep before restarting
 - Metric mode is a joke option where 1 hour = 100 minutes and 1 minute = 100 seconds.
 Each metric second lasts 1 real second.
 Input time is still in real time.